RhubarbPHP/Rhubarb/docs/filters-and-layout.md

 before the layout itself is used to filter the response*.
 You cannot therefore decide to change the layout from within the default layout itself.

-Alternatively instead of passing a class name of the default layout to the constructor of the `LayoutModule` you can pass a callback function instead.
+Alternatively instead of passing the class name of the default layout to the constructor of the `LayoutModule` you can pass a callback function instead.
 This function will be called for every request and should return the name of the class name to use.
 It can access the request object or any other contextual information to make this
 choice: